superguine/Apps_For_Windows/Readme.md

 # Apps For Windows 🪟

-A collection of **pre-built Windows desktop applications** developed for everyday productivity and utility purposes.
+A collection of **pre-built Windows desktop applications** developed for everyday. productivity and utility purposes.

 This repository is intended **only for distribution of compiled Windows applications**.